springload/draftail/docs/README.md

 The demo site contains static content exported with [draftjs_exporter](https://github.com/springload/draftjs_exporter).
 It is placed there for SEO, and also to make the loading experience nicer.

-To regenerate it, get the serialised ContentState for the index page's editor (in `sessionStorage`), go to [the exporter demo](https://draftjs-exporter.herokuapp.com), and place the ContentState in the `sessionStorage` value of that editor.
+To regenerate it, get the serialised ContentState for the index page's editor (in `sessionStorage`), go to [the Draftail playground](https://draftail-playground.herokuapp.com), and place the ContentState in the `sessionStorage` value of that editor.

 ## Troubleshooting